Can You Save Browning Arborvitae? Preventive Action Plan

 • Once the season changes and you see a few green needles, then you may start thinning out the brown ones.

-So, the answer to the question ‘can you save browning arborvitae’ is yes!
-By taking all the preventive actions mentioned above and being proactive in removing brown dead needles, you can save your tree.
+So, by taking all the preventive actions mentioned above and being proactive in removing brown dead needles, you can save your tree.

 Care Tips for Thuja Trees Turning Brown (Arborvitae)